LIHPC-Computational-Geometry/metis-rs/README.md

 metis-rs is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
 Refer to `LICENSE-APACHE` and `LICENSE-MIT` for more details.

-### Note on `cargo-vendor` usage
+### Note on the `vendored` feature

-Because the project uses `cargo-vendor` and submodules, the original METIS code may be distributed along metis-rs.
+metis-rs comes with its `vendored` feature enabled by default.
+With this feature enabled, the original METIS code is distributed along metis-rs.
-This does not invalidate any of the above statements as the METIS version shipped with `cargo-vendor` has a compatible licensing policy.

-Were METIS' license to change and make this impossible, the version shipped with metis-rs would be fixed; Any further licensing issues would have to be handled by users, as they are when users provide their own original library to use with bindings.
+In this case, we do not guarantee that all of the compiled code is license-able under the same terms as ours since we do not control the original library's license policy.

 [METIS]: http://glaros.dtc.umn.edu/gkhome/metis/metis/overview
 [METIS_GH]: https://github.com/KarypisLab/METIS